MLW World Heavyweight Championship: Inaugural MLW World Championship Tournament (2002)

-Road to the Championship tournament (2018)
+Road to the Championship Tournament (2018)

 Reigns

-As of February 13, 2022, there have been nine reigns and one vacancy shared between nine different champions.
+As of February 5, 2024, there have been twelve reigns and one vacancy shared between eleven different champions.
 Shane Douglas was the inaugural champion, defeating Taiyo Kea and Vampiro at Genesis on June 15, 2002, to become the inaugural champion.
 Jacob Fatu's reign is the longest at 819 days, while Mike Awesome's reign is the shortest at 10 minutes.
-Low Ki is the oldest champion when he won it at 39 years old, while Shane Strickland is the youngest champion at 28 years old.
+Satoshi Kojima is the oldest champion when he won it at 53 years old, while Shane Strickland is the youngest champion at 28 years old.

-Alexander Hammerstone is the current champion in his first reign.
-He defeated Jacob Fatu in a Winner Takes All match where Hammerstone's MLW National Openweight Championship was also on the line at Fightland on October 2, 2021, in Philadelphia, Pennsylvania.
+Mads Krule Krügger is the current champion in his first reign.
+He won the title by defeating previous champion Matt Riddle and Donovan Dijak in Krügger's Gravity Gramble cash-in match at Fightland on September 13, 2025, in North Richland Hills, Texas.